kacheproject/rfc/0_RPv6/index.md

 # Rope Protocol, version 6 (RPv6)

-RPv6 is a layer 3 and 4 protocol covered the usage of IP and UDP.
-Designed to be transfered over any other protocol, for example WireGuard or even UDP over IP, try to be compact as it can and be compatiable to some WireGuard library which verify the IP packets.
+RPv6 is a protocol that works on OSI layers 3 and 4, an alternative to IP and UDP.

-- Compat data layout (header only takes 40 octets - as the smallest IPv6 header) with minor IPv6 compability.
+- Compact data layout (header only takes 40 octets - as the smallest IPv6 header) with minor IPv6 compatibility.
-- Datagram-oriented transport.
+- Best-effort datagram transport.
+- Mobile-friendly.

 ## Working Draft

 This document is in progress.
-We are still discussing and changes may be made in future.
+We are still discussing, and changes may be made in future.

 ## Data Layout